suas2011/Insert-Delete-From-Array/README.md

 # Insert-Delete-From-Array
-To Insert and delete index and values from an arrays.
+To Insert and delete index and values from an arrays using Menu.